ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-14-boost-your-git-productivity-with-aliases-start-saving-time-today.md

 ### Cherry-Picking and Fetching

 - `alias.cp=cherry-pick`: A shortcut for cherry-picking specific commits from other branches.
-- `alias.ft=fetch origin -p`: This fetches changes from the "origin" remote and automatically prunes any branches that have been deleted on the remote.
+- `alias.ft=fetch origin -p`: This fetches changes from the "origin" remote.

 ### Finding the Parent Branch